 How to Calculate True Overhead Rates

 Knowing the true cost of an employee is one thing, but if you're not including the cost of overhead in your equation, you could be under-billing your clients and losing money!
 Knowing how to accurately calculate the cost of overhead for each employee will help you determine what to charge and how to remain profitable.

 Start by determining the true cost of your employees.
 Not sure how to do this?
 Use the calculator above.
 Then calculate your overhead.

 What Is Overhead?

-Overhead represents all the expenses you pay outside of labor costs — things like building costs, property taxes, and utilities — and they can be calculated either monthly or annually, depending on the needs of your business.
+Overhead represents the average cost of benefits per employee.
+These include all the expenses you pay outside of labor costs — things like building costs, property taxes, and utilities — and they can be calculated either monthly or annually, depending on the needs of your business.
 To figure it out, just divide your total annual overhead costs by the number of employees at your business.

 What Are Payroll Taxes?